Key Takeaways

 Watering is a vital aspect of spider plant care.

-- A simple way to know when your plant needs water is by sticking your finger into the first inch or so of the soil; if it feels dry, then watering is called for.
+A simple way to know when your plant needs water is by sticking your finger into the first inch or so of the soil.
+If it feels dry, then watering is called for.

 Nutritional Needs – Fertilizing Your Spider Plant Correctly